 - Adaptability: Producing content for journalists is very different from creating content for customers, end-users, or investors.
 If you’ve got multiple audiences, make sure that your newsroom adapts to the way they get their information.
 Navigation should easily allow visitors to access the content most relevant to them.

 - Interactive options: Direct feedback from stakeholders can be extremely useful, so look out for software that offer forms, polls, subscription boxes, and comment sections.
 Creating a two-way stream of information keeps visitors engaged and can help you stay in touch with them in many different ways.

 - Good UX: UX or User Experience is all about making sure that whatever you’re creating meets the user’s needs with no fuss.
-In a newsroom, this might also mean a proper categorization or labeling system so that content that fits into a particular topic can easily be found; the chance to create media libraries where people can find images and videos easily; press kits that give a part of your audience everything they need to know about your company; and a well-placed search box.
+In a newsroom, this might also mean a proper categorization or labeling system powered by a PR reporting software so that content that fits into a particular topic can easily be found; the chance to create media libraries where people can find images and videos easily; press kits that give a part of your audience everything they need to know about your company; and a well-placed search box.

 - SEO: There are quite a few considerations for Search Engine Optimization (SEO), which informs where your company’s website ranks in Google.
-An optimized newsroom can help your whole site rank more highly against competitors, and ensure your site is easily found.
+Our PR distribution software guide discusses how an optimized newsroom can help your whole site rank more highly against competitors, and ensure your site is easily found.
 Your press releases in particular contribute to how easy your content is to find in search results so when looking for a vendor, it’s important to look at the technical side of SEO and how it’s set up in a newsroom platform.